Příbram: 16th–19th centuries

 At the beginning of the 16th century, silver mining began to develop and the mining settlement Březové Hory was established.
 In the mid-16th century, the mining declined.
-This lasted until 1579, when Rudolf II promoted Příbram to the royal mining town.
+This lasted until 1579, when Emperor Rudolf II promoted Příbram to the royal mining town.
 Since then, the town of Příbram prospered, but the settlement of Březová Hora remained insignificant.

 The Thirty Years' War had a large impact on Příbram, lowering the population and causing violent recatholicization that was supported by the growing importance of Svatá Hora, nearby the pilgrimage site.
 The town did not recover until the end of the 17th century, when iron ore mining developed.

 Silver mining continued but was not very profitable, so Příbram gave up the majority of its mining profit share over in favor of central government in Vienna.
 This turned out to be a mistake, as in the 18th century Příbram became the site of the most profitable silver mining in the entire Habsburg monarchy.
 The town became the seat of the central mining institutions and, in the mid-19th century, also the mining academy.
 Peak prosperity lasted until the 1880s, after which it stagnated until the end of the 19th century.
 In 1897, Březové Hory was promoted to a royal mining town.
 The importance of Příbram mines declined after 1900, but the town's reputation as the educational and cultural centre remained high.